 Give Them Extra Love

-Not every puppy is a lap dog but being extra affectionate with your puppy may go a long way when they are feeling uncomfortable due to teething.
+Not every puppy is a lap dog, but being extra affectionate with your puppy may go a long way when they feel uncomfortable due to teething.

 Replace Other Items With Toys

 This tip won’t necessarily soothe your puppy, but it will save your clothes, shoes, and furniture!

 If you see your puppy chewing on anything that it shouldn’t be, be sure to give them a toy instead.
 This will help your puppy to understand that chewing is okay, as long as they are chewing on their own item!